farhanrafiq/union/README.md

 A full-stack application for managing dealer employees and customers with admin oversight.

+## ⚠️ Important: API Required

+**This application requires a backend API connected to Neon PostgreSQL database.**

+All data is stored in the cloud - there is no localStorage fallback.
+You must configure the API connection before the app will work.

 ## 🚀 Quick Deploy to Render

 This app is designed to run on **Render** with **Neon PostgreSQL**.
 No localhost setup needed!